Follow the Leaders

 |2020 (April 27)||-1.33|

 |2017||108.97 (historic high)||103.63||99.17||106.3|

-The Robins School of Business is the only fully accredited, highly-ranked undergraduate business school that also is part of a highly-ranked liberal arts university.
-U.S. News ranks the Robins School’s MBA program #35 in the country.
-The school’s executive education division offers open enrollment courses and customized leadership development, training and consulting to area businesses.
+The Robins School of Business is the only fully accredited, highly ranked undergraduate business school that also is part of a highly ranked liberal arts university.
+U.S. News ranks the Robins School’s MBA program #2 in Virginia.
+The school’s executive education division offers customized training and consulting to a wide variety of businesses.